M1-CHPS/glhpc/docs/lab4.md

 Remember that you can run `run_all.sh <run_label>` to compare the different runs later.

-What configuration gives you the fastest execution time ?
-Can you understand why ?
+What configuration gives you the fastest execution time?
+Can you understand why?

 ### 2. Use OpenMP to parallelize your Monte-Carlo algorithm.